Liodeus/TheFlagIsNotHere.github.io-1/_posts/2019-03-08-cookie-monster.md

 ```

 I get this value : flag=bc54f4d60f1cec0f9a6cb70e13f2127a.
-It's seems to be a md5 hash let's try to decode it :
+It seems to be a md5 hash let’s try to decode it :

 ![](/assets/img/2019/pragyanctf/cookiemonster/3.png)

 The result is : pc (seems to be the beginning of pctf ?)

-So now i'll try to send my command with the argument --cookie "flag=bc54f4d60f1cec0f9a6cb70e13f2127a" :
+So I tried to send my command with the argument --cookie "flag=bc54f4d60f1cec0f9a6cb70e13f2127a" :

 ```bash
 $ curl --cookie "flag=bc54f4d60f1cec0f9a6cb70e13f2127a" -I http://159.89.166.12:13500